rickellis/Arch-Linux-Install-Guide/README.md

     #   reboot

-__NOTE:__ If you are installing on VirtualBox you'll have to remove the ISO you booted from.
-Remove it at:
+__NOTE:__ If you are installing on VirtualBox you'll have to shutdown and remove the ISO you booted from.
+Remove it in the VirtualBox application at;

     Settings > Storage > Controller:IDE